Fair Rental Days vs. Personal Use Days for Real Estate Taxes

 What are fair rental days?

-Fair rental days are the days in a year when your rental property is either actually rented out to tenants.
-This concept is important for tax reporting, especially when filling out Schedule E on your tax return.
+Fair rental days are the days during the year when your property is rented to tenants at a fair rental price.
+These days are essential for tax reporting, especially when completing Schedule E on your tax return.

-Personal use days are when you or your family use the rental property for non-rental purposes.
+Personal use days are any days when you or your family use the rental property for non-rental purposes, such as a vacation or personal residence.
+These days include:

-Personal use days do not count towards your rental activity for tax purposes.
-They can limit the amount of expenses you can deduct on Schedule E.
+Personal use days do not count towards rental activity for tax purposes.
+They reduce the amount of rental expenses you can deduct on Schedule E, as expenses must be divided between personal and rental use days.

 Additionally, it’s important to note that time spent on property maintenance and repairs shouldn’t be confused with personal use.
 Such activities are part of your rental business operations and do not count as personal use days.